-Suppose $\gc\A$ is a complete atomic weakly associative relation algebra.
-In~\SS\ref{sect5} we recall from \cite{M89} the concepts of suitable structure (of any dimension) and, for an arbitrary suitable structure $\gc\B$, its canonical relativized cylindric set algebra $\Rc\gc\B$.
-In \SS\ref{sect6}, we construct a 3-dimensional suitable structure $\gc\B(\gc\A)$ from $\gc\A$.
+In \SS\ref{sect5} we recall from \cite{MR987611} the concepts of suitable structure (of any dimension) and, for an arbitrary suitable structure $\gc\B$, its canonical relativized cylindric set algebra $\Rc\gc\B$.
+In \SS\ref{sect6}, we construct from any atomic $\gc\A\in\WA$ a 3-dimensional suitable structure $\gc\B(\gc\A)$.
 In \SS\ref{sect7} we define the complex algebra $\Cm\gc\B$ for any suitable structure $\gc\B$.
-We show (in Lemmas~\ref{NA3} and ~\ref{MGR}) that $\Cm\gc\B(\gc\A)$ is a non-commutative 3-dimensional cylindric algebra satisfying the merry-go-round identities.
-The main result of \cite{M89} applies to such algebras, yielding an isomorphism between $\Cm\gc\B(\gc\A)$ and $\Rc\gc\B(\gc\A)$ in Theorem~\ref{th4}.
-In \SS\ref{sect8} we recall the definition of relation-algebraic reduct $\Ra\gc\C$ of a cylindric algebra $\gc\C$, and show, in Theorem~\ref{th5}, that $\gc\A$ is isomorphic to $\Ra\Cm\gc\B(\gc\A)$.
-Consequently, by Theorem~\ref{th6} in \SS\ref{sect9}, $\gc\A$ is isomorphic to $\Ra\Rc\gc\B(\gc\A)$.
-This means that $\gc\A$ is isomorphic to the relation-algebraic reduct of the relativization, to a ternary relation $\V(\gc\B(\gc\A))$, of a complete atomic 3-dimensional cylindric set algebra $\gc\C$, giving us the first of the following three isomorphisms:
+We show (in Lemmas \ref{NA3} and \ref{MGR}) that for any atomic $\gc\A\in\WA$, $\Cm\gc\B(\gc\A)$ is a non-commutative 3-dimensional cylindric algebra satisfying the merry-go-round identities.
+The main result of \cite[Theorem C]{MR987611} applies to such algebras, yielding an isomorphism between $\Cm\gc\B(\gc\A)$ and $\Rc\gc\B(\gc\A)$ in Theorem \ref{th4}.
+In \SS\ref{sect8} we recall the definition of relation-algebraic reduct $\Ra\gc\C$ of a non-commutative 3-dimensional cylindric algebra $\gc\C$, and show, in Theorem \ref{th5}, that every complete atomic $\gc\A\in\WA$ is isomorphic to $\Ra\Cm\gc\B(\gc\A)$.
+The proof of Theorem \ref{th6} in \SS\ref{sect9} combines the isomorphisms of Theorem \ref{th4} and Theorem \ref{th5} with the definition of canonical relativized cylindric set algebra from \SS\ref{sect5} to show that every complete atomic $\gc\A\in\WA$ is isomorphic to the relation-algebraic reduct of the relativization, to a ternary relation $\V(\gc\B(\gc\A))$, of a complete atomic 3-dimensional cylindric set algebra $\gc\C$, giving us the first of the following three isomorphisms:

-In \SS\ref{sect10} we establish (in the proof of Theorem~\ref{th7}) the second of the isomorphisms above.
+Most of the proof of Theorem \ref{th7} in \SS\ref{sect10} is devoted to the second of the isomorphisms above.
 In this case, relativization commutes with relation-algebraic reduct.
-The third isomorphism is a reduction from three dimensions to two dimensions. $\gc\A'$ is a set relation algebra isomorphic to $\Ra\gc\C$, and $\E$ is a symmetric-reflexive binary relation (the isomorphic image of the ternary relation $\Cyl_2\V(\gc\B(\gc\A))$).
-We conclude, in Theorem~\ref{th7}, that any complete atomic $\WA$ is isomorphic to the relativization, to some symmetric-reflexive relation, of some complete atomic set relation algebra.
+According to the link in \cite{HMT85} between cylindric set algebras and relation set algebras, the third isomorphism holds for some set relation algebra $\gc\A'$ isomorphic to $\Ra\gc\C$ and some symmetric and reflexive binary relation $\E$, namely the image of the ternary relation $\Cyl_2\V(\gc\B(\gc\A))$.
+The elements of the base set of $\gc\A'$ are equivalence classes of certain finite sequences of triples of atoms of $\gc\A$ alternating with members of $\{0,1,2\}$.